 Mind you, she never suggested an adult pointe class was a bad idea, unlike the former director of this studio.
 It came across purely as her thoughts on why there weren't any such classes, and the impediments to having one.
 She did suggest that it might be possible to have such specialty classes on a less-frequent basis, like quarterly or monthly.
 But it wasn't like the idea lit a fire under her to set up such a class herself.

 There were three women (or was it four?) in Tuesday night's class wearing pointe shoes during barre, and at least one wore them in center.
 I know of more in the Advanced Beginner class who take barre en pointe.
 I don't know where the economic break-even point is, but it seems to me that with the proper marketing a major metropolitan area like Washington, DC, could support adult specialty classes like pointe.

 Maybe it's related to wishing there were other options for adults.
 This studio offers an "Adult Weekend Workshop" once a year that concludes with a recital.
 TWB has started to offer something similar, on the same weekend.
 That's once a year.
 If I wanted to join an amateur choir I could.
-If I wanted to joint an amateur theater company I could.
+If I wanted to join an amateur theater company I could.
 Neither requires professional-level skills to participate.
 Why isn't there something similar for adult amateur ballet enthusiasts?